neo4j-devtools/practicle/README.md

   <img src="https://i.imgur.com/KvrVHgB.png" width="340" alt="practicle logo">
 </p>

-# Practicle - the pr-activated-changelog-emitter
+# PRacticle - the pr-activated-changelog-emitter

 Generate a markdown formatted changelog from pull requests in a Github repository.
 The pull requests need to have a `changelog` label attached to them.